4 ways to get your great new design onto a t-shirt

 Want to keep it real and do it yourself?
 Bravo!
 If your design is fairly basic and doesn’t require a bazillion colors, there are some cool little screen printing kits available… check around online or go to your nearest art supply/ craft store and pick one up!

+Oversized prints are larger than standard t-shirt designs and cover most of the front of a shirt, without printing over any of the seams or onto the sleeves, collar or bottom hem.
 They are generally printed using the same method as standard screen printing, but with larger screens.

 T-shirts with jumbo graphics are becoming quite popular with more and more screen printers offering this type of printing, but expect to pay a bit more if you want to go big!